kyma-project/lifecycle-manager/internal/declarative/README.md

 2. A generic [Reconciler](v2/reconciler.go) which delegates various parts of the resource synchronization based on the [object specification](v2/spec.go) and the [options for reconciliation](v2/options.go).
 It owns the central conditions maintained and reported in the [object status](v2/object.go).

 While the client is the main subsystem of the `Reconciler` implementation, the `Reconciler` also redirects to other subsystems to achieve its goal:
-- A `Renderer` which determines all resources to reconcile as a byte stream
 - A `Converter` which converts the rendered resources into internal objects for synchronization
 - A `ReadyCheck` which introduces more detailed status checks rather than `Exists/NotFound` to the synchronization process, allowing more fine-grained error reporting.
 - A `Status` which is embedded in the reconciled object and which returns the state of the synchronization